 Victory State Forest and Victory Basin Wildlife Management Area Trails

-To access the Damon's Crossing parking area from Lyndonville, drive south on US-5 towards I-91, turn right onto Red Village Road (before reaching I-91).
-Continue straight for 1.6 miles, then turn right onto Severence Hill Road and continue for 4.6 miles.
-Turn left onto US-2 East and continue for 6.7 miles.
+From the west, head east on US-2 East.
 Turn left onto Victory Road and continue straight when the road turns to River Road; in another 2.8 miles the parking area at Damon's Crossing is on the left.

 Victory Basin is a spectacular lowland natural area with a large diversity of plant and animal species.
 Covering some 28,000 acres of land, Victory Basin Wildlife Management Area (WMA) and Victory State Forest provide excellent habitat for a large number of game and non-game species.
 Mammals such as bear, moose, beaver, and muskrat use the many ponds and wetlands that drain into the Moose River with other species such as fisher, mink, snowshoe hare, and coyote cohabiting the area.
 The Victory Basin is also an excellent location for birding, with opportunities to view common species such as grouse or woodcock and less common northern species including gray jays, black-backed woodpeckers, and boreal chickadees.

 Victory Basin has an extensive logging history that reached its peak in the late 1800s leaving roads and trails found there today, the remnants of this logging past.
 Old cellar holes and abandoned homesteads can be found throughout the basin, some near the old roads.
 Of special interest is the abandoned Victory Branch Railroad corridor, with a level grade that follows the western border of the basin.